-The Company holds 1,220,000 shares and 457,500 warrants of Cansortium as at September 30, 2019.
+The Company holds 1,220,000 shares and 457,500 warrants of Cansortium as at December 31, 2019.
 The Company acquired the warrants for \$528,545 as a structuring fee pursuant to a convertible loan of \$2,428,410 in February 2019 which debt was later settled for a gain of \$405,953 and converted into shares of Cansortium.
-The Company's investment in Cansortium represents 4.17% of the Company's total investment portfolio as at September 30, 2019.
-It is believed that Cansortium is a global medical cannabis company operating in highly populous medical cannabis markets that, through its subsidiaries, operates cultivation and retail facilities across Florida, Texas and Puerto Rico, and has a dispensary license in Pennsylvania.
-Cansortium is listed on the CSE.
+The Company's investment in Cansortium represents 4.00% of the Company's total investment portfolio as at December 31, 2019.
+It is believed that Cansortium is a global medical cannabis company operating in highly populous medical cannabis markets that, through its subsidiaries, operates cultivation and retail facilities across Florida, Texas and Michigan and has a dispensary license in Pennsylvania.
+It is also believed that during the year ended December 31, 2019, Cansortium operated cultivation and retail facilities in Puerto Rico.
+Cansortium announced the completion of the sale its Puerto Rican operations on April 30, 2020.
+Cansortium is listed on the CSE and the OTCQB.

-The net realized gain on the debt settlement for the nine months ended September 30, 2019 was \$405,953.
-Changes in unrealized losses on the Company's investment in Cansortium as at September 30, 2019 was \$2,238,323 (\$1,816,697 on the shares and \$421,626 on the warrants).
+The net realized gain on the debt settlement for the year ended December 31, 2019 was \$406,165.
+Changes in unrealized losses on the Company's investment in Cansortium as at December 31, 2019 was \$2,608,816 (\$2,129,418 on the shares and \$479,398 on the warrants).